-The students are encouraged to a scientific working mode aftr a short guidance phase.
-They learn how to plan, develop and implement multimedia services and communication protocols in existing and future generation networks.
+The students are encouraged to independent scientific work.
+They learn how to plan, develop and implement new advanced multimedia services and communication protocols in next generation networks.
 They are trained to efficiently implement the applied protocols and to analyze the performance of the communication algorithms in a systematic manner.
 Students are instructed to investigate their developed protocol code elements by measurements and other tools, to evaluate their performance, and to develop improved protocol units.
-The processing of design, programming, and performance assessment tasks by teams of students and the effective arrangement of the group work is part of the training.
-It is the objective to gain practical experience on QoS-based multimedia communication and to develop the skills to implement and evaluate network components of modern service architectures.
+The processing of design, programming, and performance assessment tasks by teams of students and the effective arrangement of the groupwork is part of the training.